swikritigupta16/resume-builder/README.md

 ## Resume Builder Web Application
-A frontend resume builder application that allows users to create, preview, customize, and download professional resumes in PDF format.
+A responsive resume builder application that allows users to create, preview, customize, and download professional resumes in PDF format.

 ## Tech Stack